wakproductions/wordpress-to-middleman/README.md

 W2M will convert this to the path:
 `images/2015/09/Main_thinkorswim__build_1876_16_.png`

+See the file `lib/wordpress-to-middleman/parse_images.rb`.
+Note that the new greenspudtrades.com uses a custom Middleman partial for displaying images, which this conversion program will reformat all images to use.

 Gemified Version by Winston Kotzan
 ----------------------------------
 This is a fork of the original worpress-to-middleman program designed to be more 'OO'.
-Some of the functionality in this version will be specific to converting www.greenspudtrades.com to Middleman.
-The website this was used on was running Wordpress 3.9.
+It is a little rough as it was mainly used to converting www.greenspudtrades.com to Middleman.
+The original Greenspud Trades website was running Wordpress version 3.9.
+Feel free to submit a pull request if you have ideas for making it more end-user friendly.

 To see the original version of this program: [https://github.com/salmansqadeer/wordpress-to-middleman](https://github.com/salmansqadeer/wordpress-to-middleman)